NBA Mock Draft 2018: Small Forwards

 |

 Dallas GM Donnie Nelson is as well versed in International basketball as anyone.
-With Doncic’s ability to pass and make those around him better, he would figure to mesh well with ultra athletic 2017 first rounder Dennis Smith.
-Michael Porter as well as in-state prospect Mo Bamba are other possibilites.
+With Doncic’s ability to pass and make those around him better, he would figure to mesh well with ultra-athletic 2017 first rounder Dennis Smith.
+Michael Porter as well as in-state prospect Mo Bamba are other possibilities.

 |